 The Berlin-Brandenburg Academy of Sciences and Humanities, which has had many names since its inception, looks back on an eventful past.
 Reconstituted in its present form in 1992 by an interstate agreement between Berlin and Brandenburg, it carries on the tradition of the Prussian Academy of Sciences.

 As the Prussian Academy of Sciences (Preußische Akademie der Wissenschaften) the academy gained international recognition and fame.
 Many great names have left a mark on the Academy’s history of more than 300 years.
-They include the Brothers Grimm, Wilhelm and Alexander von Humboldt, physicist Lise Meitner, scholar and ancient historian Theodor Mommsen, as well as physicists Albert Einstein and Max Planck.
+They include Jacob and Wilhelm Grimm, Wilhelm and Alexander von Humboldt, Lise Meitner, Theodor Mommsen, Albert Einstein and Max Planck.

 Its research profile is marked by efforts to promote cultural heritage.
 It is the only Academy in Germany to pursue a large number of inter- and cross-disciplinary research projects on topics of future relevance.
 The Academy’s activities focus also on conducting research in the humanities, exploring future scientific and social issues on an interdisciplinary level, as well as promoting dialogue between science and society.

 The Berlin-Brandenburg Academy of Sciences and Humanities is financed by both the State of Berlin and the State of Brandenburg.
 A great deal of its research is done within the scope of the Academy Programme, which is funded by the German federal and state governments.

 Some 23 long-term projects make the Academy the largest non-university research institution with a profile in the humanities in the region.
 These projects include large German and foreign-language dictionaries; historical-critical editions of ancient, medieval, and modern texts and sources; “classic” works from diverse scientific fields; as well as a number of documentations.